aws-controllers-k8s/community/docs/content/docs/tutorials/memorydb-example.md

 kubectl get cluster "${MEMORYDB_CLUSTER_NAME}" -o jsonpath='{.status.clusterEndpoint.port}'
 ```

 You can extract this information and make it available to your Pods using a [`FieldExport`][field-export] resource.
-For example, to get the connection information from Amazon MemoryDB Cluster created in the above example, you can use the following example:
+The following example makes the MemoryDB cluster endpoint and port available as ConfigMap data:

 ```shell
 MEMORYDB_CLUSTER_NAME="example-memorydb-cluster"